NationalSecurityAgency/kmyth/sgx/TESTING.md

 #### 'Retrieve Key' Protocol

 Kmyth includes functionality for retrieving a key from a remote server (e.g., a KMIP server) into the enclave.
-Although, for the connection to the the key server, TLS is appropriate, in order to avoid potential licensing issues with our open source code, we did not implement a TLS client within the enclave.
-Instead, we implemented a TLS proxy, in untrusted code, which might reside, say, in environment that provides some level of enhanced protection.
+Although key servers generally require TLS, we did not implement a TLS client within the enclave in order to avoid potential licensing issues with our open source code.
+Instead, we implemented a standalone TLS proxy to support encrypted communications using ECDH between the enclave and proxy and TLS between the proxy and key server.
+The proxy runs in untrusted code, but it could reside in an environment providing other enhanced protections.

 The three-way protocol used for this demonstration exchanges the following set of ordered messages:

 The client sends a "client hello" message containing the client's identity